Hanna-Boorom/planterest/README.md

 ## MVP

-Once MVP is met, users will be able to view posts, but won't be able to add their own posts or boards.
-Conversely, when logged in, users will be able to view their own boards and posts as well as add, edit, and delete both boards and posts.
+Once MVP is met, when logged in, users will be able to view their own boards and posts as well as add, edit, and delete both boards and posts.

 Planterest will be fully responsive on both desktop and mobile and be both beautiful and easy to use.